dragonfire535/xiao/README.md

 ### Games:

-* **akinator:** Think about a real or fictional character, I will try to guess who it is.
 * **balloon-pop:** Don't let yourself be the last one to pump the balloon before it pops!
 * **battle:** Engage in a turn-based battle against another user or the AI.
 * **blackjack:** Play a game of blackjack.